Ocean to Table Lobster in the Canadian Maritimes

 Your guide to the Nova Scotia Lobster Crawl!

 Lobster Fishermen make 70% of their income in 2 months’ time.
-It means they have to not only be great at catching lobster but also have to be great at managing their money.
-Most of them have to figure out another career for the other 10 months and that’s how Mark and his brother Cody started the Top Notch Lobster and Tuna Fishing Charters.
+This means that they have to be great not only at catching lobster but also at managing their money.
+Most of them had to figure out another career for the next ten months, and that’s how Mark and his brother Cody started the Top Notch Lobster and Tuna Fishing Charters.
 Mark continued to entertain me with lots of fishing tidbits, such as:

 The afternoon was spent with my dad and me pulling up cages and learning how to determine gender, size, and if there are eggs – all of these things determine if you need to throw the lobster back or if you get to keep it and sell it.